Pittsburgh: Hockey

 The NHL's Pittsburgh Penguins have played in Pittsburgh since the team's founding in 1967.
-The team has won 6 Eastern Conference titles (1991, 1992, 2008, 2009, 2016 and 2017) and 5 Stanley Cup championships (1991, 1992, 2009, 2016 and 2017).
-Since 1999, Hall of Famer and back-to-back playoff MVP Mario Lemieux has served as Penguins owner.
+The team has won six Eastern Conference titles (1991, 1992, 2008, 2009, 2016 and 2017) and five Stanley Cup championships (1991, 1992, 2009, 2016 and 2017).
+Mario Lemieux led the Penguins' ownership group from 1999 to 2021 when the Fenway Sports Group purchased the team; in June 2026, the Hoffman Family of Companies acquired the Pens.
 Until moving into the PPG Paints Arena in 2010 (when it was known as Consol Energy Center), the team played their home games at the world's first retractable domed stadium, the Civic Arena, or in local parlance "The Igloo".

 Ice hockey has had a regional fan base since the 1890s semi-pro Keystones.
 The city's first ice rink dates back to 1889, when there was an ice rink at the Casino in Schenley Park.
 From 1896 to 1956, the Exposition Building on the Allegheny River near The Point and Duquesne Gardens in Oakland offered indoor skating.

 The NHL awarded one of its first franchises to the city in 1924 on the strength of the back-to-back USAHA championship-winning Pittsburgh Yellow Jackets.
 The NHL's Pittsburgh Pirates made several Stanley Cup playoff runs before folding from Great Depression financial pressures.
 Hockey survived with the Pittsburgh Hornets farm team (1936–1967) and their seven finals appearances and three championships in 18 playoff seasons.

 Robert Morris University fields a Division I college hockey team at the Island Sports Center.
 Pittsburgh has semi-pro and amateur teams such as the Pittsburgh Penguins Elite.
 Pro-grade ice rinks in the region include the Rostraver Ice Garden and Iceoplex at Southpointe.